thanpolas/thanpolas.github.com/_posts/javascript/2014-02-07-Introducing-Inher-Inheritance-at-its-best.md

 childBase.a; // value will be 2
 {% endhighlight %}

 So that's the pattern in a nutshell, that's too much boilerplate to apply the inheritance pattern, we have to require the `util` library, we have to properly invoke the parent constructor (minding the right amount of arguments passed), and then apply the actual inheritance using `util.inherits()`.
 What if we could pack all these operations in a single function?
-Meet Inher.
+Meet Cip.

-## Working with Inher
+## Working with Cip

-Inher's first class citizen is the `extend()` method.
+Cip's first class citizen is the `extend()` method.
 It will perform the same exact operations as pseudo-classical and apply the inheritance pattern with just a one liner.
-Here's how the same example would be authored using Inher.
+Here's how the same example would be authored using Cip.

 {% highlight javascript %}
-var inher = require('inher');
+var cip = require('cip');

-// create our Base constructor var Base = inher.extend(function(a) {
+// create our Base constructor var Base = cip.extend(function(a) {
   this.a = 1;
 });